diaoquesang/BS-LDM/README.md

 1) We have developed an **end-to-end conditional latent diffusion model**, **BS-LDM**, for bone suppression, which is pioneering in its application to **high-resolution** CXR images (**1024 × 1024 pixels**).
 2) We have introduced **offset noise** and proposed a **dynamic clipping strategy**, both novel techniques aimed at enhancing the generation of **low-frequency information** in soft tissue images.
 3) We have compiled a **substantial and high-quality bone suppression dataset**, encompassing **high-resolution paired CXRs and DES soft tissue images** from **818 patients**, collated through our affiliate hospitals, which is **slated for public release**.
+4) We performed operations such as inversion and contrast adjustment on **241 pairs** of CXR and DES soft tissue images contained in **the largest open source dataset** for bone suppression currently available, JSRT, to restore them to conventional radiographs, which will be released soon.
 ## Proposed Method
 The **BS-LDM** is characterized by its core mechanism: a **conditional diffusion model** functioning within a **latent** space.